colder/phantm/README.md

 Requirements
 ------------
+In order to run this tool, simply use a self-contained release that you'll find on the download pages.
+You only need Java 1.6 or higher to run a release of phantm.

-In order to use this tool, you need
+In order to compile this tool, you need
 * ant
 * Java 1.6 or higher
 * Scala 2.8.0 or higher